haydenbleasel/ultracite/README.md

 code --install-extension stylelint.vscode-stylelint
 ```

-## Usage
+## Setup

-Simply create an `eslint.config.mjs` that looks like this.
+Create an `eslint.config.mjs` with the following contents:

 ```js
 import harmony from 'eslint-config-harmony';